CHECK BACK FOR UPDATES

 Within the opener, Ashlyn Schultz opened the scoring, hitting a two-run homer on a 3-2 pitch within the first inning.
 Maggie Frank additionally homered within the body.
 Denmark added 4 runs within the fourth to all however seal the win.

-Olivia Ullman and Schultz had three hits to steer the Vikings.
+Olivia Ullman and Schultz had three hits to guide the Vikings.

 Within the nightcap, Denmark overcame an early three-run deficit.
-Emma Olsen, Audrey Baugnet and Ullman all had two hits to steer the Vikings.
+Emma Olsen, Audrey Baugnet and Ullman all had two hits to guide the Vikings.

 TRACK AND FIELD